ensembles4612/technology_term_extractor_app_streamlit_deployed_on_azure/README.md

 # Technology Term Extractor Web App Using Streamlit and Deployed with Docker on Azure

-The web app is here: https://tech-detector.azurewebsites.net/
+The web app is here: https://tech-detector.azurewebsites.net/ (deleted to stop billing)

 The app can help you extract distinct technology terms from text.
 There are 3 options.